mdk55/Meteor-filter-collections-repo/README.md

-# meteor-filter-collections
-prototype using meteor filter collections package
+prototype using meteor filter collections package and updated to meteor 1.3.4.4

 this is a sample app from a previous sample app testing the flexibility and usage writes of the filter collections package.